Low Back Pain

 - In general trials, comparing sham acupuncture produced equivocal results.

-- Results were mixed when comparing acupuncture to usual treatments such as pain medication (low-to-moderate quality evidence).
+- Results comparing to usual treatments such as pain medication were mixed (evidence grade: moderate, low).

 - Acupuncture was more cost effective than usual care or no treatment.

 Fifty-one RCTs included in three systematic reviews were reviewed by an expert panel convened by the American Pain Society and American College of Physicians.
-Quality of studies were rated 7-8 out of 10 for quality.
-All studies had methodological shortcomings.They concluded the following:
+The studies were rated 7-8 out of 10 for quality.
+All studies had methodological shortcomings.The expert panel concluded the following:

 - Evidence for acupuncture versus sham is inconclusive.

-- Acupuncture is moderately more effective than no treatment for short-term (less than six weeks) pain relief and functional improvement.
+- Acupuncture is moderately more effective than no treatment for short-term (<6 week) pain relief and functional improvement.

-- Acupuncture was moderately superior for long term (greater than six weeks) pain relief compared to sham transcutaneous electrical nerve stimulation (TENS) and compared to no treatment.
+- Acupuncture was moderately superior for long-term (>6 week) pain relief compared to sham transcutaneous electrical nerve stimulation (TENS) and compared to no treatment.

-- One higher quality trial found no difference in pain one year after acupuncture compared with a self-care education book.
+- One higher-quality trial found no difference in pain 1 year after acupuncture compared with a self-care education book.
 However, another found acupuncture superior to usual care and use of medications.

-- Efficacy was equivalent to massage, analgesic medications and TENs.
-In two trials it was found to be inferior to spinal manipulation for short-term pain relief (low-quality rating).
+- Acupuncture has equivalent efficacy to massage, analgesic medications, and TENS.
+In two trials it was found to be inferior to spinal manipulation for short-term pain relief (low quality rating).

-- Acupuncture when combined with other interventions significantly improved function through 12 months (four high-quality trials).
+- Acupuncture when combined with other interventions significantly improved function through 12 months (4 high-quality trials).

 There are many forms of massage, including Western, Eastern, and hybrid forms.
 Swedish massage is the most common type in the United States.
-Therapists use long slow strokes, kneading, and circular movements on superficial layers of muscle.
+Therapists use long, slow strokes; kneading; and circular movements on superficial layers of muscle.
 Other common types of massage include aromatherapy massage, hot stone massage, deep tissue massage, Thai massage, and trigger point massage.
 Some common licenses or certifications for massage therapists include licensed massage therapist (LMT), licensed massage practitioner (LMP), certified massage therapist (CMT), national certification for therapeutic massage and bodywork (NCTMB), and national certification for therapeutic massage (NCTM).
 See Massage Therapy for more information.

 Research for massage can be broken down based on findings related to acute and subacute pain and chronic pain.